sydneymiyashiro/LuceneCourseProject/README.md

+# CMPT 456 Project 1

+This project builds on the Lucene library.
+Modified code can be found in the demo folder of lucene.

 <!--
     Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with